RULES OF CONDUCT

 D) A junior student should never straighten up from a bow before a senior student or instructor.

-E) If a person of senior rank is already on the tatami, one should ask for permission before stepping onto the tatami.
+E) If a person of senior rank is already on the tatami, one should ask for permission before stepping onto or off the tatami.

 F) When lining up to begin class, the dojo is divided into an upper and lower side with a corresponding upper and lower seat.
 Students should never position themselves in the dojo in a place above their senior students or instructors.